nikolamilenkovic/serbian-fiscal-bill-parser/README.md

 }
 ```

+## Changelog
+List of changes and improvements.

+### 1.0.4
+- Bug fix when parsing item ids.
+- Added this changelog.

+### 1.0.3
+- Added support for obtaining date/time from bills.

+### 1.0.0
+- Initial version.

 ## Contributing

 Feel free to create an issue if you notice any problems with the library.
 Add the link of the bill when creating an issue so that I can use it for testing.
 This is the link that is obtained by scanning the QR code on the bill.